Ashes-rogue/Ashes-rogue/README.md

 I'm Ashes-rogue, and I've been passionate about coding since 7th grade.
 Although I’ve taken my time expanding my skillset, coding has always been a hobby I love.
 Now, I’m excited to turn this passion into a career!

 ## About Me
-- Currently confident in Python and HTML/CSS, but actively learning new computer languages.
+- Currently confident in Python and HTML/CSS, and C but actively learning new computer languages.
 - I’ve built numerous small projects and love experimenting with new ideas.
 - Check out my collection of code snippets from 11th-12th grade on Wakelet: https://wakelet.com/@AshithaKK534 (switch to collections to see my work).

 ## Skills & Tools
 - **Languages**: Python, CSS, HTML, C (expanding to more soon)
-- **Interests**: Game creation, AI, automation, Deep Reinforcement Learning
+- **Interests**: Game creation, AI, automation, Deep Reinforcement Learning, Software Development
 - **Currently Learning**: C++, GDScript, java